Indications for a Nonzero Lepton Asymmetry from Extremely Metal-Poor Galaxies: Discussion and outlook

 \section{Discussion and outlook}

-We find that the new measurement of primeval helium including 10 additional EMPGs by the Subaru Survey leads to a tantalizing hint for a large total lepton asymmetry of primordial origin.
-From Eq.~\eqref{eq:etaL} today's value $\eta_{L} \gg \eta_{B}$, and ranges from $\sim 0.01$ to $\sim0.26$, depending on the details of neutrino oscillations in the Early Universe as well as on the initial value for the neutrino degeneracy parameters.
-Such a finding would require a cosmology dramatically different from the one inferred extrapolating the SM, and thus hints toward BSM physics.
+Our study based on the addition of the newly observed EMPGs~\cite{Matsumoto:2022tlr} to the original sample of ref.~\cite{2020ApJ...896...77H} suggests that today's total lepton asymmetry, Eq.~\eqref{eq:etaL}, is large, $\eta_{L} \gg \eta_{B}$, ranging from $\sim 10^{-2}$ to $\sim 1/4$, depending on the details of the neutrino sector.

-While it is possible to imagine many types of NP which could generate such a situation, there are common factors that any successful explanation must share.
+There are common factors that any successful explanation of a large $\eta_{L}$ must share.
 At temperatures above the scale of electroweak symmetry restoration, electroweak sphalerons equilibrate $B + L$ such that the final total lepton and baryon asymmetries differ by a ${\cal O}(1)$ factor \cite{Khlebnikov:1988sr,Harvey:1990qw}.
 Thus, for a difference of orders of magnitude between $\eta_{L}$ and $\eta_{B}$ to persist, it must either be generated after the sphalerons become inactive (in the SM, at the electroweak phase transition around temperatures of order 100 GeV) or the individual flavor asymmetries must be distributed such that the net $L$ is much smaller than the individual asymmetries \cite{March-Russell:1999hpw}.
 The latter scenario would point to flavor-dependent NP in the lepton sector, with possible interesting implications for the smallness of $\eta_B$ as well, see for instance~\cite{Dreiner:1992vm,March-Russell:1999hpw,Shu:2006mm,Gu:2010dg}.

 Because equilibration of neutrino species depends both on imprecisely determined mixing parameters and the assumed initial asymmetry in each flavor~\cite{Froustey:2021azz}, mapping the inferred neutrino asymmetries during BBN into the space of consistent initial conditions at some earlier time is an interesting inverse problem; it requires also assumptions on the interpretation of the inference carried out here for $\Delta N_{\rm eff}$, and it is beyond the scope of this work.
 Several examples of theories capable of generating a sufficiently large and persistent lepton-flavored neutrino asymmetry via variations of the Affleck-Dine mechanism \cite{Affleck:1984fy} exist in the literature~\cite{Casas:1997gx,McDonald:1999in,March-Russell:1999hpw,Kawasaki:2022hvx}.